Pamela Koehne-Drube

 Back matter

-• Acknowledgements; a place to express gratitude to the people or organizations who helped in the process of writing the book
+• Acknowledgements; a place to express gratitude to the people or organisations who helped in the process of writing the book

 • About the author; includes biographical information like background, education, previous publications, and any other relevant professional or personal experiences